Sabina Nessa killing: Does following the 'rules' keep women safe?

 - Published

 The safety of women as they go about their daily business has once again been thrust into the spotlight.
-And once again it's because a woman has been murdered in apparently "safe" conditions.
+And once again it's because a woman has been killed in apparently "safe" conditions.

 Sabina Nessa, a 28-year-old primary school teacher, was on her way to meet a friend for a Friday evening drink.
 She set out on what should have been a five-minute walk through a well-used public park at about 20:30 BST and never reached her destination.
 She was discovered by a member of the public the following morning.